FrancescoSaverioZuppichini/Flue/README.md

 }
 ```

-Then *$store* will be available to any component, inside using instance, just remember to feed the *SuperStore* with each *Store* as it is explained below.
+To add a store to to the *SuperStore*

 ```javascript
 import YourStore from './YourStore.js'